Python Turtle Commands | Quick Start to Turtle Drawing

 Turtle graphics in Python turtle drawing shapes colorful lines code logo

-In this guide, we’ll walk you through the process of using Python’s turtle module, from the basics to more advanced techniques.
+In this guide, we’ll walk you through the process of using the Python turtle module, from the basics to more advanced techniques.
 We’ll cover everything from creating a turtle, moving it around the canvas, to using loops and conditionals to create complex shapes and designs.

 Let’s get started!

-TL;DR: How Do I Use Python’s Turtle Module?
+TL;DR: How Do I Use the Python Turtle Module?

 Here’s a basic example: